-Woodward Park City just opened up this December and is a fantastic place for spending some family time.
+Woodward Park City is a fantastic place for spending some family time.
 The best option for families at Woodward is the tubing hill which for years was known as Gorgoza Hill.
 With 2 magic carpets to speed your way to the top, Woodward tubing hills are the longest in all of Utah at 1200 feet long.
 Tubing passes are good for 2 hours and reservations are strongly encouraged since they limit the number of guests in each time slot.
 Thankfully, with 7 different tubing lanes, you’ll get to spend plenty of time on the snow while you’re there.

 While you’re tubing, you also have access to Woodward’s Start Park which is the perfect place to try out skiing or snowboarding for the first time - no equipment is necessary and the coaching staff is on hand to assist you, so it’s a great place to try it out!